oceanhackweek/oceanhackweek.github.io/ohw23/index.md

 :::
  -->

-## A Global Virtual Event and Six Regional Satellites
+## A hybrid in-person and virtual event

-Global and satellite participants will have access to the same online resources and common communication channels, and will be encouraged to engage with one another.
+In-person and virtual participants will have access to the same online resources and common communication channels, and will be encouraged to engage with one another.

-### Global Virtual Event

 ```{image} ../assets/images/ohw_hacking/ohw21-slack.png
 :alt: OHW21 Slack exchanges
 :width: 220px
 :align: right
 ```
-The [**Global Virtual Event**](global/index) will take place through synchronous 3-hour periods per day and asynchronous collaboration.
-It will include all interactive OHW22 tutorials delivered in real time, project brainstorming, and other OHW-wide community building activities.
+The virtual event will take place through synchronous 3-hour periods per day and asynchronous collaboration.
+It will include all interactive OHW23 tutorials delivered in real time, project brainstorming, and other OHW-wide community building activities.
 The tutorials will be recorded and posted after the presentation.
 The exact hours of this global event are still being finalized, but we anticipate the activity time to be structured around the US Pacific Time (UTC-7) this year.

-## OHW22 Sponsors
+## OHW23 Sponsors

 <div class="row">
   <div class="col-4" style="margin-bottom: 1rem">